Choreography is discovered, not made.

 The work then, is about trying to asses at any given moment the directional quality of the choreographic event, as in - is it moving towards equilibrium, or away from it.

-The emergent nature of the equilibrium phenomenon, is the reason why central planning and control of whatever outcome, are by essence, anti-choreography.
+The emergent nature of the equilibrium phenomenon, is the reason why central planning and control of the choreographic outcome, are by essence, anti-choreography.

 Free speech and Private property through the choreographic lens